Choosing a Home Inspector

 We currently do not.
 Although, as a licensed pilot, it is a simple matter for me to do drone inspections, I strongly feel that they are a gimmick.
 I know very few seasoned inspectors that use them.
 It is remarkably difficult to discern defects with a drone.
 Walking the roof is far superior.
 In certain markets, like row houses in a large city, drone's can be useful where access is impossible, but in this market, walking the roof is more effective.

-Do you do Radon testing?
+Can you do Radon testing?

-Yes we do.
+Yes we can.
 Most of our service are is "medium risk" (by national classification) for radon.
 Radon tends to collect in the lowest level of the home.
 Houses most at risk are houses with built out basements.
 Houses with vented crawlspaces are lower risk.
 If asked, I generally recommend a radon test if anyone will be sleeping in a built out basement or if any of the occupants are smokers (cancer risk is 10X if smoke and radon are combined).

-Do you test wells?
+Can you test wells?

 Yes.
 Many homes in this area are on wells and it is not uncommon to have a well fail a basic coliform bacteria test.
 Thankfully, correcting this often is not expensive (have the well shocked), but it is important to know, because if a well fails, it has a higher probability of failing again within a year.
 It is important to keep up with the water quality and retreat as needed.
 We can also (if requested) test for iron, which can annoyingly discolor clothes and toilets and tubs.